miseeger/NBean/README.md

 api.ImplicitTransactions = false;
 ```

 ## Bean Observers

 Bean observers have the same purpose as [Lifecycle Hooks](#lifecycle-hooks) with the difference that former are invoked for all beans.
 With observers you can implement plugins and extensions.

-For example, let's make so that all beans have GUID keys insted of integer auto-increments:
+For example, let's make so that all beans have GUID keys instead of integer auto-increments:

 ```cs
 class GuidKeyObserver : BeanObserver {